VikrantNegi1992/VikrantNegi1992/README.md

 <h3 align="left">Professional Summary:</h3>
 <p align="left">
+  - Cloud Migrations: Worked on Cloud Migration/Transformation projects as well for various clients using Azure Migrate and RiverMeadow as a toolset.
+Experienced in migrating on-premises SQL workloads to Azure using native toolset.

-  Cloud Operations and Administration: Worked on various client project to handle their large cloud infrastructure and supported them with their day-to-day operations and maintained BAU.
+  - Cloud Operations and Administration: Worked on various client project to handle their large scale cloud infrastructure and supported them with their day-to-day operations to ensure BAU.
 This also includes deploying new cloud sevices via automation - PowerShell, ARM.

 </p>